estebanmunchjones2019/takeaways/JavaScript/Max's JavaScript course.md

 //     }
 // }

-function Person (){
+// ⚠️ the function below doesn't really represent the class, TBD function Person (){
-    this.name = 'Max'; // this is not technically the same as the name = "Max in the class above, tbd" this.age = 30;
+    this.name = 'Max';
-    this.printGreeting = function(){
+    this.age = 30;
-        console.log(`Hi I'm ${this.name}`);
+    this.printGreeting = function(){ // ⚠️this is not technically the same as the printGreeting(){} in the class above, tbd" console.log(`Hi I'm ${this.name}`);
     }
  // there's no return! it returns an object just because was called with the 👉 `new` keyword